rafaelmartins/kicad-export-gerber-mill/README.md

 - Export outline layer Gerber, relative to auxiliar origin axis.
 - Export Excellon drill files (PTH and NPTH), relative to auxiliar origin axis.
 - Save a copy of patched Kicad PCB file.
+- Save a `command.txt` file with the command-line arguments passed when invoking the script.

 It is recommended to validate the output files with a Gerber viewer and/or the exported Kicad PCB file.
 The script won't change the original Kicad PCB file.